jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 ~~~~
 **I highlight here the fact that we are using the shapefiles (.shp, .shx and .dbf) to map the car accidents coordinates to the UK regions.**

 4. YOUPI!
-After an almost one hour and a half, we get the results.
+After an almost one hour and a half, we got the results.

 ![](Images/image3.png)

-As an output we get something like the following where we see the area code, the car accident coordinates (longitude, latitude) and the accidents count that occured in these coordinates.
+As an output we got something like the following where we see the area code, the car accident coordinates (longitude, latitude) and the accidents count that occured in these coordinates.

 ![](Images/image4.png)